openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/03-skopeo.md

 Finally, lets copy from one registry to another.
 I have set up a writeable repository under my username (fatherlinux) on quay.io.
 To do this, you have to use the credentials provided below.
 Notice, that we use the "--dest-creds" option to authenticate.
 We can also use the "--source-cred" option to pull from a registry which requires authentication.
 This tool is very flexible.
 Designed by engineers, for engineers.

 ``skopeo copy containers-storage:registry.fedoraproject.org/fedora docker://quay.io/fatherlinux/fedora --dest-creds fatherlinux+fedora:5R4YX2LHHVB682OX232TMFSBGFT350IV70SBLDKU46LAFIY6HEGN4OYGJ2SCD4HI``{{execute}}

+This command just synchronized the fedora repository from the Fedora Registry to Quay.io without ever caching it in the local container storage.
+Very cool right?

 ## Conclusion